-In this article, we will dive into network tokenisation and discover why merchants increasingly consider it not as an add-on but a fundamental tool for boosting their businesses.
-Let’s go!
+Let's dive into network tokenisation and discover why merchants consider it not as a new way to process card transactions but a fundamental tool for boosting their businesses.

 What is network tokenisation?

-Tokenisation technology is not new to payments and those who interact with them.
-It’s a process when entered card details are replaced with a random string of numbers — a token that can be used for processing payments without exposing sensitive details.
-But what is network tokenisation?
+If you interact with payment services, you have probably heard about tokenisation technology.
+It's a process when entered card details are replaced with a random string of numbers — a token that can be used for processing payments without exposing sensitive details.
+Essentially, network tokenisation only slightly differs from this concept.

-Let’s say you’re a merchant that provides subscription-based services.
-Here’s what regular third-party tokenisation will do to your customers’ payments.
+Let's say you're a merchant who provides subscription-based services.
+Here's what third-party tokenisation will do to your customers' payments.

 - The customer enters their sensitive card details on your checkout page.
 By sending them, they put this data at your disposal for further regular payments.

-- Unencrypted payment information is redirected to the third-party PSP you partner with.
-The system creates a unique token assigned to the customer’s payment profile.
-This token will be securely stored on the provider’s PCI DDS compliant server and used for further transactions.
-Thus, the customer will not need to reenter card information to pay for your service next time.
+- Unencrypted payment information is redirected to the third-party payment service provider you partner with.
+The system creates a unique token assigned to the customer's payment profile.
+This token will be securely stored on the provider's PCI DDS compliant server and used for further transactions.
+Thus, the customer will not need to reenter the card information to pay for your service next time.

-- If the customer decides to reissue the card in another bank or it has expired, the token linked to it is no longer valid.
+- If the customer decides to reissue the card in another bank or it expires, the token linked to it will no longer be valid.
 Now you need to contact the customer to update the payment information in the system.
-Otherwise, you will not be able to receive new payments from them.
+Otherwise, you won't be able to receive new payments from them.